-Juventus v Inter Milan
+Inter boost title hopes and all but end Juve's

 Post update

-Marcelo Brozovic (Inter Milan) wins a free kick in the defensive half.
+Arthur (Juventus) wins a free kick in the defensive half.

-Attempt missed.
-Dusan Vlahovic (Juventus) right footed shot from the centre of the box is close, but misses to the right.
-Assisted by Adrien Rabiot.

 Post update